kriszyp/dbind/README.md

 		var textBox = new TextBox({}, 'textbox');
 		bind(textBox, myProperty);

-# Validation

-With dbind, we can do more than bind data to elements, we can also bind simple data objects to validation layers to compose more sophisticated data models, that can then be bound to UI elements.
-To bind to a validator, first we create a validator, giving it a validation definition (based on JSON Schema), and then we bind it to a property or
-object:

-	var myProperty = bind(new Validator({type:"number", maximum: 20, minimum: 10})).
-		to(myObject, 'propertyName');

-And now when a user enters a value that is not a number or doesn't fall in the given range it will be rejected.

-The validator also gives us access to the error message so the UI can properly display information to the user on why the input is invalid:

-	bind(errorMessageElement).to(myProperty, 'error');

-Any time an error occurs in validation, the `errorMessageElement` will automatically be updated with error message.
-This makes it easy to build coherent, manageable validated forms.
-The validation layer is distinct from the UI layer, and they can easily be wired together for responsive validated forms and UIs.

 ## Transformations

 We can also bind to functions to create a transformation for our binding.
 The function